 The problem was that patch testing was not very reliable for testing metals on the skin, as some metals are toxic substances.
 If a metal causes irritation on the skin, it is difficult to differentiate between a toxic and an allergic reaction.
 The dermatologist was concerned to know if mercury allergy really existed and wanted to prove or disprove this.
 Perhaps MELISA could do the job?

-Astra, a pharmaceutical rather than a diagnostic company, had no interest in developing the MELISA test and so, shortly afterwards, MELISA Medica Foundation was founded to promote research into metal allergy and its connection with so-called “incurable” diseases such a multiple sclerosis and chronic fatigue syndrome.
+Astra, a pharmaceutical rather than a diagnostic company, had no interest in developing the MELISA test and so, shortly afterwards, MELISA organisation was founded to promote research into metal allergy and its implications in contributing to the development of chronic diseases such as multiple sclerosis and chronic fatigue syndrome.

 This started the process of validating the test for the diagnosis of metal allergy, which has lead to the publication of many scientific articles.
 Today, MELISA is performed under license by certified laboratories worldwide and the test is reimbursed by public and private insurers in a number of countries.
 To date, the MELISA test has helped hundreds of patients to lead healthier lives.